USDCAD Technical Analysis - Key levels in play | Forexlive

 USD

-- The Fed left interest rates unchanged as expected at the last meeting while dropping the tightening bias in the statement but adding a slight pushback against a March rate cut.
+- The Fed left interest rates unchanged as expected at the last meeting and dropped the tightening bias in the statement.

-- The US CPI beat expectations for the second consecutive month with the disinflationary trend reversing.

-- The US PPI beat expectations across the board by a big margin.

-- The US Jobless Claims beat expectations with the data remaining steady.
+- The US Jobless Claims missed expectations although the data is still in the recent ranges.

 - The latest US PMIs increased further from the prior month with the Manufacturing PMI beating expectations and the Services PMI missing.